gabides/LTM-App_Qt-interface/README.md

 This part is only the Qt interface (no detection algorithm).

-Another interface is being implemented for OSX with Swift language.
+Another interface is being implemented for OSX with Swift language, and the detection/recognition runs in an independent app.

 This interface is based on the Qt videoplayer example.